ReloadCoin/dupmn/README.md

 MN03 123.45.67.89:48451 71SuLvXHebyT4NtX96ygSJVMhwns9GaBuc2yfdJQjjCokDx5Cem 349acfcf2ea88ab0f9f165ebfd4b98273e260b813b757242e1f371d7075d3f94 1
 MN04 123.45.67.89:48451 719FiV3S7m874FH1A5hmRYGFUwEzd8esES8k6TJoevgJBHnmQV9 6dbff523ae79c29c48bcd77231f15c0b8354daa2ea32cb46ed0dd0fe31ec7e82 0
 ```
-Using `dupmn install CARDbuyers` will show you the masternode private key for that instance, the transaction must be obviosuly different for each masternode, you can't use the same transaction to run 2 masternodes, even if they're in the same VPS.
+Using `dupmn install rld` will show you the masternode private key for that instance, the transaction must be obviosuly different for each masternode, you can't use the same transaction to run 2 masternodes, even if they're in the same VPS.

-*Note: `dupmn install CARDbuyers` will show you also a different rpc port, this is NOT the port that you have to add in the `masternode.conf` file, every masternode will use the same port (48451 in case of CARDbuyers).*
+*Note: `dupmn install rld` will show you also a different rpc port, this is NOT the port that you have to add in the `masternode.conf` file, every masternode will use the same port (24400 in case of rld).*
 *Note 2: You can see some image examples at <a href="https://github.com/neo3587/dupmn/wiki/Image-Examples">Image Examples</a>.*

 # <a name ="profile-creation"></a> Profile creation